DTadele/DTadele.github.io/_posts/2025-01-19-Young-talent-spicing-shaping-research.md

  <div class="row mt-3">
   <div class="col-sm mt-3 mt-md-0">
-   {% include figure.html loading="eager" path="assets/img/2_hardwork.jpg" class="img-fluid rounded z-depth-1" %}
+   {% include figure.html loading="eager" path="assets/img/011925/2_hardwork.jpg" class="img-fluid rounded z-depth-1" %}
    </div>
   <div class="col-sm mt-3 mt-md-0">
-   {% include figure.html loading="eager" path="assets/img/3_smiling.jpg" class="img-fluid rounded z-depth-1" %}
+   {% include figure.html loading="eager" path="assets/img/011925/3_smiling.jpg" class="img-fluid rounded z-depth-1" %}
    </div>
    </div>
    <div class="caption">
-    Great motivation, easy to work with and always smiling making the work environment fun and exciting place!
+    Great motivation, easy to work with and always smiling making the work environment a fun and exciting place!
     </div>

 <p align="justify"> After completing her undergraduate studies, Mina joined Scott's lab at the Cleveland Clinic as a lab technician, initially with the intention of attending medical school.
 A year into the role, she secured an NIH diversity grant to support her research and academic progress.
 During my time working alongside her, it became clear that Mina possesses a rare combination of dedication, attention to detail, and a natural talent for experimental design and data analysis.
 After three years as a technician, Mina transitioned into a PhD program in Molecular Medicine, as part of Scott's lab.
 The Cleveland Clinic’s Molecular Medicine PhD program is uniquely designed to allow candidates to transition to medical school.
-Thus, PhD students work with clinical mentors and gain invaluable shadowing experience, providing a comprehensive clinical exposure.
+Thus, PhD students work with clinical mentors and gain invaluable shadowing experience, providing comprehensive clinical exposure.
 Choosing such a demanding and competitive career path is a significant commitment, requiring mental strength, passion for science, and a solid support system from family, friends, and colleagues.
-With this regard, Mina is grateful for all the support, encouragement and opportunities she has received along the way.  </p>
+With this regard, Mina is grateful for all the support, encouragement, and opportunities she has received along the way.  </p>

 <p align="center"> <span class="font-weight-bold"> The Future of Research </span> </p>

 <div class="row">
     <div class="row justify-content-sm-center">
         <div class="col-sm-6 mt-2 mt-md-0">
-        {% include figure.html path="assets/img/4_promise.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/011925/4_promise.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
         </div>
     </div>
 </div>